cosmospkg/cosmos/README.md

 # 🌌 Cosmos

-> The package manager for when your distribution is on fire.
+> The package manager for when your distribution is on fire—or just extremely minimal.

 **Cosmos is a minimal, musl-friendly, static-binary-only package manager for people who want to build, install, and repair Linux systems with zero runtime dependencies and zero patience for bloat.**